denystrypolskyi/order-service/README.md

 ## 🔐 Security

 - All endpoints require authentication via a custom `@Authenticated` annotation.
+- In production, role-based access control would be added to restrict sensitive operations.

 ## 📦 Tech Stack